 ►Purchase WaterSense Labeled Products

-On average, WaterSense labeled products are 20 percent more water-efficient than conventional models on the market, and provides equal or superior performance.
+WaterSense labeled products are at least 20 percent more water-efficient than conventional models on the market, and provides equal or superior performance.
 All WaterSense labeled products are certified to meet EPA's efficiency and performance criteria by an independent, third-party laboratory.
-WaterSense currently labels a variety of both indoor and outdoor products that can be found in retail locations nationwide.
+WaterSense currently labels a variety of both indoor and outdoor products that can be easily identified and installed in federal facilities.

 Incorporate the following procurement language into purchasing agreements:

-- The vendor must, where applicable, provide WaterSense labeled products.
-The vendor is encouraged to check for updated lists of WaterSense labeled products.
+- The vendor must, where applicable, provide WaterSense labeled and ENERGY STAR certified products.
+The vendor is encouraged to check for updated lists of applicable product categories.

 ►Use Contractors Certified by a WaterSense Labeled Program